jbloemendal/play-hippo/README.md

 #PlayHippo Service Module
-The service module wraps Hippo CMS 10.2.0 dependencies and provides a singelton helper tool class PlayHippo with which you can access Hippo repository using HST ContentBeans (see for example: model.HippoGoGreenNewsDocument and controllers.HomeController).
+The service module wraps Hippo CMS 10.2.0 dependencies and provides a singelton helper tool class PlayHippoTool with which you can access Hippo repository using HST ContentBeans (see for example: model.HippoGoGreenNewsDocument and controllers.HomeController).